jakeschurch/PythonREDay18/README.md

 ***

 ### PEP 484
 The PEP (Python Enhancement Proposal) 484 allows for type hinting.
-This allows us to annotate arguments and outputs of a function for _more idiomatic_ code (especially for those that are not familliar with your code).
+This allows us to annotate function/class arguments and outputs for _more idiomatic_ code (especially for those that are not familliar with your code).

 Example of a function without type hinting: